Students listening to a professor in an outdoor classroom with white board behind the professor

 Centre College offers a range of fellowship and scholarship programs to help fund your education and make it more affordable.

-There are three types of scholarships — merit, premier, and special.
+There are four types of scholarships — merit, premier, community-based, and talent-based.
 They all provide financial support in different ways, and each has its own application process and award requirements.
+All merit, premier, and special interest scholarships renew annually.

 Merit Scholarships